khulnasoft-lab/design.khulnasoft.com/contents/get-started/uik-release-notes.md

 ### Changes

+- Breaking (low): Addition and removal content styles have been moved to a new [**❖&nbsp;Inline&nbsp;highlight**](https://www.figma.com/file/qEddyqCrI7kPSBjGmwkZzQ/%F0%9F%93%99-Component-library?node-id=84028-117530&t=btf6j6JBlWUFtOkp-11) component.
+  - We expect existing instances to remain unchanged, but you will need to switch to the new component to make updates.
+  - Take care when switching the component as text overrides may be lost.
+- Breaking (medium impact): [**❖&nbsp;Dropdown**](https://www.figma.com/file/qEddyqCrI7kPSBjGmwkZzQ/%F0%9F%93%99-Component-library?node-id=425-14&t=btf6j6JBlWUFtOkp-11) width has been decreased in support of the [navigation updates](https://gitlab.com/gitlab-org/gitlab-services/design.gitlab.com/-/issues/1572).
+Upon updating locally the dropdown width will be 8px narrower and if you've used left or right (not centered or dynamic) tip placement it will reset to a default position.
+As part of the update several other resizing fixes and improvements have been made that aren't breaking changes.
+- Breaking (high impact): [**❖&nbsp;Breadcrumb**](https://www.figma.com/file/qEddyqCrI7kPSBjGmwkZzQ/%F0%9F%93%99-Component-library?node-id=425-5&t=btf6j6JBlWUFtOkp-11) current page now uses bold meta link style.
+The previous breadcrumb component has been deprecated, but will still be available for at least a milestone.
+In tests, swapping the component to use the new version kept all style and content overrides intact, but take care when swapping.
 - [Buttons](https://www.figma.com/file/qEddyqCrI7kPSBjGmwkZzQ/%F0%9F%93%99-Component-library?node-id=425-7) renamed to have a "Button&nbsp;/" prefix.
 Doing so makes them easier to locate when searching for a component. **❖&nbsp;Button&nbsp;/&nbsp;Link** description also points towards the **❖&nbsp;Link&nbsp;/&nbsp;UI&nbsp;link** components.
 Take care when choosing between a [link](https://design.gitlab.com/components/link) (`<a>`) and a [button](https://design.gitlab.com/components/button) (`<button>`).
   - **❖&nbsp;Button&nbsp;/&nbsp;Default**
   - **❖&nbsp;Button&nbsp;/&nbsp;Confirm**